VideoObjectSearch/RandPerson/README.md

 *  s00   is the id of the scene
 *  c00   is the id of the camera
 *  f000264   is the number of frames

+camera*_*_point.txt Data format: image name, the upper left corner of the video x, the upper left corner of the video y, the lower right corner of the video x, the lower right corner of the video y, the distance of head point in the image from the upper left corner x (The following distances are from the upper left corner), the distance y of head point in the image, left shoulder distance x, left shoulder distance y, right shoulder x, right shoulder y, left hand x, left hand y, right hand x, right hand y, left foot x, left foot y, right foot x, right foot y

 ## Characters and Scenes